-Applicable to Standard
+Applicable to Standard a.

-a.
 All sites in a District Centre 20 metres

-b.
-Any building in a District Centre within 30 metres of an internal boundary with a residential zone 12 metres

-c.
-All sites in a Neighbourhood Centre 12 metres
+Applicable to Standard b.
+Any building in a District Centre within 30 metres of an internal boundary with a residential zone 12 metres c.
+All sites in a Neighbourhood Centre 12 metres d.

-d.
 Other locations 17 metres